Image 1 — Favignana Island is overrated or is it just me ?

 I guess part of me felt happy then because, after struggling for so long to “speak in tongues,” I finally felt a sense of belonging.

-For context, in Revival Faith Assembly in Singapore, we were taught that we needed to receive the Holy Spirit by speaking in tongues before we could be baptised.
+For context, in Revival Faith Assembly in Singapore, we were taught that we needed to receive the Holy Spirit by speaking in tongues and be baptised before we are to be considered a true christian.
 I was told that in order to receive the Holy Spirit, all I had to do was repeatedly say “hallelujah” until my words slowly turned into gibberish — and that was supposed to mean the Holy Spirit had entered me.

 To be honest, if I wanted to, I could still “speak in tongues” today because it was really just gibberish with no meaning.
 Deep down, though, I know it was nothing more than a learned behaviour — a collective act of belief convincing us that the Holy Spirit was within us.